Find the best blender for your kitchen with Canstar Blue’s customer satisfaction ratings and review.

 Blenders Reviewed - September 16th

-In a competitive market, Kenwood blenders seem to hold their own.
-But how do they really stack up?
-Read the review from Canstar Blue.– Read more
+Kmart has totally revamped its look in recent years, and its blenders are hugely popular.
+But how do they stack up?
+Read the review by Canstar Blue.– Read more